 SPECIALISATION IN CHEMICAL PATHOLOGY

-Specialisation in chemical pathology or clinical pathology requires a minimum qualification of MBChB and is under employment with the NHLS.
-It requires 5 years which is followed by a placement for 2 years at the discretion of the NHLS whilst employed with a salary.
-The specialisation will require registration for a postgraduate degree with UCT and passing the examination set by the College of Pathology of South Africa and passing a M Med thesis.
+Specialisation in chemical pathology requires a minimum qualification of MBChB, as well as HPCSA registration as an independent practitioner after having completed internship and community service.
+The registrar position is under the employment of the NHLS.
+Registrar training takes a minimum of 4 years.
+The specialisation will require registration for a postgraduate degree with UCT, passing a Mmed thesis, and passing the part I and part II examinations set by the College of Pathology of South Africa.

 Priority is given to South African citizens and positions are limited to a small number.
-Persons who are not South African citizens or who have alternative funding, may still join the programme on equal working and studying conditions as South African citizens in training but will not be employed by the NHLS and are termed “supernumerary”.
+Persons who are not South African citizens or who have alternative funding, may still join the programme on equal working and studying conditions as South African citizens in training, but will not be employed by the NHLS, and are termed “supernumerary”.
 These students have to prove that there is financial support for accommodation, subsistence, transport, university registration, healthcare and other expenses that they may incur before registering with the university.
 They are subject to university requirements for leave and progress assessment.
-Such registration is done through the University Registrar office but the Dean’s Office at the Health Science Faculty may also assist.
+Such registration is done through the University Registrar Office.
+The Dean’s Office at the Faculty of Health Sciences may also assist.

-Having citizenship or residency (with a work permit) in South Africa and the appropriate registered qualifications with the HPCSA, the prospective student will need to respond to an advertisement for registrar posts with a curriculum vitae as well as referees for short-listing decisions.
-Selection will result in an interview whereafter the NHLS will make a decision.
+To apply, prospective students will need to respond to NHLS advertisement for registrar posts with a curriculum vitae as well as referees for short-listing decisions (see advertisement for details).
+Selection will result in an interview, whereafter the NHLS will make a decision.
 Generally the advertisement is in September or April, with interviews in October or May and appointments commence in January or July.